Helperbird/website/src/pages/help/how-to-use-a-line-focus-on-any-website.md

 youtubeId: PfILiWebkuc
 cardTitle: Line focus
-featureDescription: Learn how to use a line focus on any website, pdf or app.
+featureDescription: Learn how to use the line focus ruler on a website or pdf with the Helperbird browser extension.
 date: 2021-01-03
 tags: guideFeaturesMain
 url: help/how-to-use-a-line-focus-on-any-website/